-One of the many problems with the “lone genius in the garage” view of innovation is that too often, the C-suite is stylized as the people who say “no” to a brilliant idea, only to regret it later.
+One of the many problems with the “lone genius in the garage” view of innovation is that too often.
+The C-suite in product innovation is stylized as the people who say “no” to a brilliant idea, only to regret it later.
 There’s even a small cottage industry of articles about the series Shark Tank, sometimes analyzing and sometimes mocking how business geniuses didn’t get in on the ground floor of hit products like Ring or Chef Big Shake.
-Innovation is really a team effort, and the c-suite is a valuable part of that team.
+Innovation is really a team effort, and the c-suite in product innovation is a valuable part of that team.

 The first role is to support innovation as part of your corporate culture.
 Encourage and model collaboration, a strong work ethic, and experimentation.
 Set up tools that allow employees and their supervisors to trade, refine, and reconsider ideas.
 Reward people who develop innovations, however small, and encourage them to keep it going.
 Highlight innovative ideas and approaches you find and ask the rest of your team to consider their own ways of applying those ideas.
 Leading by example is a truly powerful method to bolster innovation.